-What should I do if I cannot enter certain characters with the keyboard?
+What should I do if I cannot use the numeric keypad to enter numbers?

 If you cannot use the numeric keypad, the Num Lk key may not be activated.
 Check if the Num lock indicator light is unlit.
 If the Num lock indicator is unlit, press the Num Lk key to turn it on before entering numerals.